tbf-challenge/teamwork-be/README.md

         TOKEN_SECRET= <SECRET>
         ```

-5. Create a .env.test file `.env.test.local` and update with env variables (check the .env.sample).
+5. To run the test locally for the project, create a file called `.env.test` and update it with test env variables (check the .env.sample).
+    PS.
-    The file: .env.test.local contains the env variables for the test environment
+    i.
+The .env.test contains the env variables for the test environment
+    ii.
+Ensure that you use a database name different from that in your local environment.
+This is because in the test environment the data in the database will always be teared down each time the tests run in the project.

             ```
             DATABASE_URL= <DB_CONNECTION_STRING>